-Pupil progress meetings happen every half term.
+Curriculum Impact Meetings happen every half term.
 These also look at interventions put in place for individual children and how this has impacted upon progress.

-Annual reviews are held for children with a statement or EHCP and provision and targets are reviewed and rewritten.
+Annual reviews are held for children with an EHCP and provision and targets are reviewed and rewritten.

-Provision is also monitored by the SENCO through lesson observations, planning scruitinies, learning walks and reviewing assessment data.
+Provision is also monitored by the SENCO and other subject leaders through lesson observations, planning scrutinies, learning walks, pupil voice, book checks and reviewing assessment data.